bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 00:56:09

 No. Oh, but you can write with Pandoc.
-You can write Markdown, which is converted to LaTeX and then write- Yeah,
+You can write Markdown, which is converted to LaTeX, and then write

 James O'Beirne: 00:56:15

-but the formatting isn't as nice.
+Yeah, but the formatting isn't as nice.
 You don't get as much control.
-I wanted to make a nice looking paper.
+I wanted to make a nice-looking paper.

 Sjors Provoost: 00:56:21